CCSI-Toolset/measurement-optimization/README.md

 - Operating cost results: `kinetics_results/Dec12_fim_x_d_mip`, x in the range [1000, 1400, 1800, ..., 5000]

 #### Optimal solutions

+An example name: `May9_1000_a`, the results of A-optimality LP problem of a budget of 1000

+Data file type: `pickle`, storing a numpy array of the solutions

 - A-optimality LP results: `kinetics_results/May9_x_a`, x in the range [1000, 1100, 1200, ..., 5000]